Korred/drf_excel_processing/README.md

 ```

 3. open your browser and navigate to: http://127.0.0.1:8000/api/v1/
-4. Use the provided exmaple_excel_sheet.xlsx for upload and processing
+4. Use the provided *example_excel_sheet.xlsx* for upload and processing

 ## Notice